 Know what decor style you want

 Different décor styles have different feels.
-Some styles are simple, while others have unconventional structures.
-Knowing the type of décor style you want allows you to make a home that is designed cohesively .
+Some are simple, while others have unconventional structures.
+Knowing your décor style allows you to make a home that is designed cohesively.
 Esfahani tells us that there are many styles to choose from like minimalist, eclectic, transitional, mid-century and coastal.
 “Right now, I’ve been seeing a lot more minimalist design as well as coastal,” says Esfahani.

 Remodeling does have the potential to get expensive, but you don’t necessarily have to go the distance to have a stylish home.
-“Some stores and sites that are great resources for design on a budget are Ballard Designs, Joss & Main and Wayfair for furniture and occasional pieces,” says Esfahani.
+“Some great resources for design on a budget are Ballard Designs, Joss & Main and Wayfair for furniture and occasional pieces,” says Esfahani.
 “The Demolition Depot and Etsy are also great for vintage finds and World Market, Z Gallerie and Home Goods are good for affordable accent pieces.
-I’m also loving a lot of items available at H&M Home!’
+I’m also loving a lot of items available at H&M Home!”

 Small spaces can transform into bigger spaces

 Don’t let a small space get you down.
-You can design a small space in a way that allows you to open it up without it feeling cramped or cluttered.
-“White ceilings and high hung curtains can really create an illusion of a higher ceiling in a smaller space while layering lighting creates dimension,” says Esfahani.
-Also, if you have a small space, Esfahani advises to avoid large furniture and when staging your furniture, keep it away from the walls as it almost always makes a space feel smaller.
+There are creative ways you can open it up to avoid feeling cramped or cluttered.
+“White ceilings and high hung curtains can really create the illusion of a higher ceiling while layering lighting creates dimension,” says Esfahani.
+Also, if you have a small space, Esfahani advises to avoid large furniture and to keep it away from the walls as it almost always makes a space feel smaller.